hostoo/hostoo-cache/readme.txt

 [View detailed documentation](https://docs.litespeedtech.com/lscache/lscwp/installation/).

 = For Optimization Without a LiteSpeed Web Server =
-1. Install the LiteSpeed Cache for WordPress plugin and activate it.
+1. Install the Hostoo Cache for WordPress plugin and activate it.
-1. From the WordPress Dashboard, navigate to **LiteSpeed Cache > Page Optimization**.
+1. From the WordPress Dashboard, navigate to **Hostoo Cache > Page Optimization**.
 Enable the available optimization features in the various tabs.

 = For Caching and Optimization With a LiteSpeed Web Server =
 1. Install [LiteSpeed Web Server Enterprise](https://www.litespeedtech.com/products/litespeed-web-server) with LSCache Module, [LiteSpeed Web ADC](https://www.litespeedtech.com/products/litespeed-web-adc), or [OpenLiteSpeed](https://www.litespeedtech.com/open-source/openlitespeed) with cache module (Free).
 Or sign up for [QUIC.cloud CDN](https://quic.cloud).
-1. Install the LiteSpeed Cache for WordPress plugin and activate it.
+1. Install the Hostoo Cache for WordPress plugin and activate it.
-1. From the WordPress Dashboard, navigate to **LiteSpeed Cache > Cache**, make sure the option **Enable LiteSpeed Cache** is set to `ON`.
+1. From the WordPress Dashboard, navigate to **Hostoo Cache > Cache**, make sure the option **Enable Hostoo Cache** is set to `ON`.
 1. Enable any desired caching and optimization features in the various tabs.

 = Notes for LiteSpeed Web Server Enterprise =